ousatov-ua/Olingo4-server/README.md

 ## Functional tests

 Currently, we are using embedded DB.
-It needs ncurses lib installed.
+It needs ncurses lib installed (maybe)

 For Ubuntu: